saumyagithub30/designpatterns/README.md

 d) Builder class should have methods for optional parameters.
 Method will return the Builder object.
 e) A build method that would return the final object.

+**PROTOTYPE DESIGN PATTERN**
+1) Type of Creational Design Pattern
+2) Used when you want to avoid multiple Object creation of same instance.
+Instead, you copy the object to new object and then modify as per your need.

+Implementation:
+a) Object that we are trying to clone should provide us clonable feature by implementing Cloneable interface.
+b) We can override clone method to implement as per our need.